Benedek4000/eng130_week4_project/db/db.md

 ### How MongoDB looks when compared to RDBMS

 - In RDBMS the data is stored in tables, whereas in MONGODB the data is stored in JSON format.

-###  The Structure of MongoDB database:
+### The Structure of MongoDB database

 - MongoDB physical daatbase contain several logical databases.